Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game between the Iowa State Cyclones (22-9) and Toledo Rockets (28-4) going head to head at Thompson-Boling Arena has a projected final score of 74-63 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
-The game will start at 3:30 PM ET on March 18.
+Saturday's contest between the Iowa State Cyclones (22-9) and Toledo Rockets (28-4) matching up at Thompson-Boling Arena has a projected final score of 74-63 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
+The game will begin at 3:30 PM ET on March 18.

-The Cyclones head into this contest following a 61-51 win against Texas on Sunday.
+In their most recent game on Sunday, the Cyclones earned a 61-51 victory over Texas.

 Iowa State vs. Toledo Game Info